CodeyBoi/appendix3/contributing.md

 export default Corps;
 ```

 The `query` call will fetch data from the database into the `corpsii` variable.
 We then map over the corpsii, and render them on the page.
+You should now be able to see all corpsii.

 Note that the function changed to `async` (at line 4) and that the `query` call has the `await` keyword in front of it.
-This means the page is _server side rendered_, meaning it's generated on the server before being sent to the client.
+For a component to be able to fetch data in this manner it has to be _server side rendered_ (, meaning its HTML is generated on the server before being sent to the client.
 This simplifies data fetching, but disables the ability to have any interactive elements (mostly).
-To be able to use client side rendering you must add `'use client';` to the top of the file, and you won't then be able to use the `async` and `await` keywords.
+To be able to use client side rendering you must add `'use client';` to the top of the file, but then you won't then be able to use the `async` and `await` keywords.
 The differences between server components and client components are pretty complex, but can be read about [here](https://nextjs.org/docs/app/building-your-application/rendering/server-components).

-You should now be able to see all the corps on the page.
+As a rule of thumb, if a component only needs to fetch and display data (e.g. the statistics list on the global statistics page), it should be server side rendered.
+If it needs any type of user interactivity (e.g. the "Ja", "Kanske" or "Nej"-element for a gig signup) it should be client side rendered.

 If you want to manually view or edit the database, you can use [Prisma Studio](https://www.prisma.io/docs/concepts/components/prisma-studio) to do so by running

 ```bash
 bunx prisma studio